-For many musicians a guitar is more like a baby than an instrument and requires just as much care.
-Regular maintenance and upkeep of your guitar is essential for both conserving a great sound as well as avoiding more costly instrument repair.
+For many musicians, a guitar is more like a baby than an instrument and requires just as much care.
+Regular maintenance and upkeep of your guitar are essential for both conserving a great sound as well as avoiding more costly instrument repair.
 Luckily, your guitar will last a lifetime with periodic maintenance and basic repairs.

 Replacing your guitar strings plays an important role in guitar repair and care.
 Instrument strings are not made to last forever, so even if you’ve never broken a string, they still need to be replaced periodically.
 The moisture and dirt from your hands will slowly corrode guitar strings over time, resulting in a loss of brilliance and a deadened sound to the strings.
 The time to change your strings is a personal preference.
 Some prefer the sound of strings that are more worn in, while other players prefer the brighter sound of new strings.
 When you do replace a string, you should replace the entire set, as one new string will stand out in sound against the older ones.
 For regular maintenance, always wipe down your strings with a soft dry cloth after playing to remove oil and dirt.